pakLebah/ANSITerminal/README.md

 If you have any issues using this library, feel free to submit an issue.
 Thank you.

 \________
 \* GitHub's Markdown doesn't support custom text color via CSS.
+\** XCode's integrated console doesn't support ANSI at all.